frankie297/scala-base-conf/README.md

-# Scalabase Conf 14 May 2021
+# Scalabase Conference - Part II - October 28th, 2021

-Scalabase is a new mini-conference that will run on the 14th of May, right before this year's ScalaCon.
-It's aimed at developers who are relatively new to Scala (<= 3 years experience).
+Scalabase is a new mini-conference running in conjunction with ScalaCon that's aimed at developers who are relatively new to Scala (<= 3 years experience).

 ## Vision
 Scalabase is a welcoming and safe space for developers who are in the early stages of their Scala journeys.